rwiankowski/azurepractical/Content/Part1/entraId.md

 ### Entra ID vs. AD

 Active Directory, also known as Active Directory Domain Services (AD DS) or Windows Server Active Directory (WS AD), is a service provided as part of the Windows Server operating system.
-It acts as a data store for users and devices on a local network and provides authentication and authentication mechanisms.
+It acts as a data store for users and devices on a local network and provides authentication and authorisation mechanisms.
 While that description could also fit Entra ID (and there is this naming similarity), it is a fundamentally different service.
 The key differences are shown in the following table:

 | Characteristic | Entra ID | WS AD |
 | -------------- | -------- | ----- |